-The department’s curriculum consists of courses in three broad areas:
+The department’s curriculum consists of courses in four broad areas:

 Rhetoric and Public Communication

 Rhetoric and Public Communication analyzes communication’s operation in public fora, including politics, popular culture, social movements, and the courts.
 Its theoretical and critical perspectives range from classically-grounded argumentation, persuasion, and traditional public address to postmodern and post-postmodern approaches consistent with recent developments in media technology as well as in feminism, cultural, and critical theories.